 $ refactrctl delete <resource> [options...] <id>

-argument may be provided directly as a command argument, or as STDIN, e.g. (assuming bash):
+The <id> argument may be provided as a command argument or through STDIN, for example:

-Retrieves a list of organizations, projects, pipelines and other to which you have an access.
+Retrieves a list of resources for which you have access.

 $ refactrctl list <resource> [options...] <id>